Brent Scheffler

 • Lead a team in the first major initiative of migrating legacy systems to an event driven architecture in Golang, backed by Kafka.

-• Legacy service went from 3 hour latency of data processing down to 25 seconds.
+• Legacy service went from 3 hour latency of data processing down to 25 seconds

-• Code architected in a scalable, reusable, and easily extensible solution to be used throughout org to help bootstrap other projects to adopt event driven pattern.
+• Code architected in a scalable, reusable, and easily extensible solution to be used throughout org to help bootstrap other projects to adopt event driven pattern

-• Member and contributor to Engineering Review Board, focusing on infra and architectural excellence and planning across company.
+• Member and contributor to Engineering Review Board, focusing on infra and architectural excellence and planning across company

-• Identify and execute on opportunities to iterate on team process and development to deliver better results with better efficiency.
+• Identify and execute on opportunities to iterate on team process and development to deliver better results with better efficiency

 Tomorrow Ideas (acquired by Ethos)